nvaccess/nvda/user_docs/en/userGuide.md

 |---|---|
 |enabled |the system focus will automatically be set to elements that can take the system focus (links, form fields, etc.) when navigating content with the virtual cursor in browse mode.|
 |disabled |NVDA will not automatically move system focus to focusable elements when they are selected with the virtual cursor in browse mode.|

-This setting should preferably stay disabled which will result in faster and more stable browsing experience and better responsiveness in browse mode.
-The system focus will yet be synchronized to the particular element when interacting with it (e.g. pressing a button, checking a check box, enabling focus mode, etc.).
-Enabling this setting might result in undesirable effects.

 #### Document Formatting {#DocumentFormattingSettings}